Director of Center for Integrative Psychotherapy, PC.

 - Clinical Supervisor and Adjunct Faculty Instructor, Beck Institute for Cognitive Behavior Therapy, Bala Cynwyd, PA

-- Credentialing committee, Academy of Cognitive Therapy, Philadelphia, PA
+- Credentialing committee, Academy of Cognitive and Behavioral Therapy, Philadelphia, PA

 Recent Presentations in International and National Meetings